 When it comes to sugar, there are a few varieties that are more well-known than others.
-Although white and brown sugar are the types that most of us are likely to stock up on, did you know that there are lots of other varieties available, all of which can be used in baking recipes?
+Although white and brown sugar are the types that most of us know, there are lots of other varieties available, all of which can be used in baking recipes.

 As we have mentioned, there are many different types of sugar.
 The calorie content and sweetness of the sugar are going to differ depending on the variety that you use.

 In our guide below, we have covered everything that you need to know about all of the most commonly used types of sugar.